Agencies Responsible for regulating drones in the Gabonese Republic

-- Category A: Motorized or non-mass model aircraft with a maximum take-off mass of less than 25 kilograms, or inert gas aircraft with a maximum take-off mass of less than 25 kilograms, all of which use a single type of propulsion and adhere to the following restrictions:
+- Category A: Motorized or non-mass model aircraft with a maximum take-off mass of fewer than 25 kilograms or inert gas aircraft with a maximum take-off mass of fewer than 25 kilograms, all of which use a single type of propulsion and adhere to the following restrictions:

 - Thermal engine: total displacement less than or equal to 250 cm.